 Pop-up escape rooms contain most of the same items you’d find in a traditional room: boxes, locks, props, etc. They’re simply brought to the venue and set up there.

-We like to create personalized escape rooms.
-This is similar to themed escape rooms that you find in stationary games, but instead of rotating the theme every few months or longer, we can tailor each and every game to fit whatever topic you’re interested in—it could be a holiday, birthday party, school subject, etc.
+I like to create personalized escape rooms.
+This is similar to themed escape rooms that you find in stationary games, but instead of rotating the theme every few months or longer, I can tailor each and every game to fit whatever topic you’re interested in—it could be a holiday, birthday party, school subject, etc.

 Due to the nature of pop-up escape rooms, there are some elements of a traditional escape room that that can’t be incorporated in a traveling room.
 Some examples include puzzles built-in to the wall and advanced electrical components.